Introduction

 The Challenge of Quality

 As AI-generated code becomes faster and more prevalent, senior developers often find themselves flooded with QA requests.
-The rush of requests can lead to:
+The rush of requests can lead to: increased workload for senior developers and inconsistent quality in the code being produced.
+Pressure to meet deadlines, resulting in decisions that compromise quality.

 Ultimately, this situation can lead to code being deployed at an average quality, failing to meet the standards of technical excellence.
+In the concrete situation, my team lead told me, that a senior developer complained about the poor code quality of a mid-level dev, which just copy-pasted a poorly composed piece of code generated by Codex.

 Maintaining Excellence in Code Quality

 The question then arises: how can teams uphold excellence in code quality while accommodating the speed and volume of work produced by less experienced developers?
-Here are a few strategies to consider:

-1. Continuous Training and Mentorship
+Continuous Training and Mentorship

-3. Utilizing AI as a Tool, Not a Replacement
+Utilizing AI as a Tool, Not a Replacement

 While AI can accelerate development, it should not replace the need for skilled professionals.
 Developers should use AI-generated code as a starting point rather than a final product.

-4. Regular Code Audits
+Regular Code Audits